 Pelargoniums, also known as balcony geraniums, become the stars of our terraces in spring and summer.
-With their colourful flowers and decorative, sometimes even fragrant leaves, they adorn balconies and gardens, like the famous ivy-leaved geranium 'King of Balconies'.
-Sowing allows you to obtain plants at a lower cost.
+With their colourful flowers and decorative leaves, sometimes even fragrant, they adorn balconies and gardens, like the famous ivy-leaved geranium 'King of Balconies'.
+Sowing allows you to obtain young plants at a lower cost.

 Find out when and how to successfully sow Pelargonium seeds.
 Very easy to do, they will flower in the same year as sowing.